 Sagging roof: If the entire structure of the roof is weakened, either because the roof timbers cannot support the weight of the tiles or there is an underlying structrural issue with the home, then the entire roof can have to be replaced.

 We can help you meet professional roofers near you to get real quotes today.

-Simple patch repairs for flat roofs such as those on garages or extensions can cost a few hundred pounds, however, given the nature of flat roof repairs, it can sometimes make sense to replace the entire roof.
+When it comes to flat roof repair options, simple patch repairs for flat roofs such as those on garages or extensions can cost a few hundred pounds.
+However, given the nature of flat roof repair costs, it can sometimes make sense to replace the entire roof.
 Basic felt solutions cost around £50 per square metre for the material itself, and more high-end materials such as modern GRP (a form of fibreglass) going up to £90 per square metre.
 Labour costs may then cost around £150 to £250 per day per worker.
 Generally, we would expect a flat roof replacement for a typical garage to cost from £1,000 upwards.